sign-language-processing/pose-evaluation/README.md

 Given an isolated sign corpus such as AUTSL[^2], we repeat the evaluation of Ham2Pose[^1] on our metrics.

+We also repeat the experiments of Atwell et al.[^3] to evaluate the bias of our metrics on different protected attributes.

 ### Continuous Sign Evaluation

 We evaluate each metric in the context of continuous signing with our continuous metrics alongside our segmented metrics